hodgsim/NLP_Latent_Attitudes/README.md

 Embeddings are compared in two ways.
 [First](3_Examination_of_cosine_similarity_pairs.ipynb), pairs of words that display a high degree of cosine similarity in one dataset but not in another are identified.
 This gives a sense of some of the topics or concepts that are uniquely prominent in a given dataset.

 The [next](4_Examination_of_Word_Associations.ipynb) section is based upon work done in social psychology to uncover implicit bias.
-Defined sets of conceptual words (for example, words associated with freedom, science, weapons etc) are examined alongside specific attributes (for example, gender) or objective measures (such as pleasantness).
+Defined sets of conceptual words (for example, words associated with freedom, science, weapons etc) are examined alongside specific attributes (for example, gender) or subjective measures (such as pleasantness).
 This reveals specific instances of latent bias, some of which may have been held by the author, or some of which may have been a reflection of societal values.

 A selection of papers that inspired the project can be found [here](Papers)